-Courtney M. Dankworth is a litigation partner who focuses her practice on internal investigations and regulatory defense, including banking enforcement actions and disputes related to financial services and consumer finance.
+Courtney M. Dankworth is a litigation partner who focuses her practice on internal investigations and regulatory defense, including banking enforcement actions and disputes related to financial services.

-Ms. Dankworth advises clients facing investigations and enforcement actions conducted by the Department of Justice, Consumer Financial Protection Bureau, Office of the Comptroller of the Currency, Board of Governors of the Federal Reserve System, state attorneys general and state banking regulators.
-She also conducts a broad range of investigations for corporations and financial institutions and advises clients regarding their compliance obligations.
+Ms. Dankworth advises clients facing investigations and enforcement actions conducted by the Department of Justice, Office of the Comptroller of the Currency, Board of Governors of the Federal Reserve System, Securities and Exchange Commission, Consumer Financial Protection Bureau, state attorneys general and state banking regulators, including counseling clients facing multi-agency inquiries involving federal and state authorities.
+She also conducts a broad range of internal investigations for corporations and financial institutions and advises clients and corporate boards regarding their compliance obligations.

 Her representations have included negotiating and implementing the National Mortgage Settlement that settled claims by state and federal agencies against the country’s five largest mortgage servicers, as well as other mortgage, credit card and consumer finance issues.
-Ms. Dankworth is recommended by The Legal 500 US (2020) for Financial Services Litigation and is recognized as a Rising Star in Banking (2017), in Law 360’s list of attorneys under 40 “whose legal accomplishments transcend their age.”
-In addition, she is named a Future Star and has previously been named to the “Under 40 Hot List” by Benchmark Litigation (2023).
+Ms. Dankworth is recommended by The Legal 500 US (2020) for Financial Services Litigation.
+In addition, she is named a Future Star and was named to the “Under 40 Hot List” by Benchmark Litigation (2023).

 Ms. Dankworth is actively involved in the development of young lawyers, particularly women lawyers.
-She co-chairs the firm’s Women’s Resource Group and is a member of its Hiring Committee and Evaluation Committee.
-Ms. Dankworth’s recent speaking engagements include Women in Financial Services: Opportunities and Challenges, NYC Bar Ass’n (Dec.
-2018).
+She co-chairs the firm’s Women’s Resource Group and is a member of its Hiring Committee.
+She is Vice Chair of the Board of Directors of Union Settlement, an organization serving East Harlem.

 Ms. Dankworth joined the firm in 2007.
 From 2006 to 2007, she clerked for the Hon.
 Amalya L. Kearse of the U.S. Court of Appeals for the Second Circuit.
 Ms. Dankworth received a J.D. with honors from Harvard Law School in 2006, where she was managing editor of the Harvard Law Review.
 She received an A.B. with honors from Harvard University in 2001.